webbdevv/light/README.md

 # Outside the Box

 ## Description
   Outside the Box is a single player 'game' that features coding puzzles inside a 3-dimensional cube.
-The player will solve puzzles to create functions that move them closer towards their intended goal.
+The player will create functions to solve puzzles that will somehow move them closer towards their intended goal.
   Users will not immediately learn how the game works and will have to play around inside the initial sandbox to learn the game.
   The game will be played inside a completely dark box which will serve as the main 'scene'.
 The purpose of the game will be to figure out a way outside this box the player lives inside.